-Getting around Rome with baby
+Getting around Rome with baby or toddlers

-the biggest challenge for parents visiting Rome with a baby is mobility.
-Traffic in Rome is a nightmare, cobbled streets and crazy parking habits make the city stroller-unfriendly and public transport is hit and miss.
 To make your stay less stressful, I highly recommend picking accommodation in the centre so you don’t have to rely on public transport and always have a carrier with you.

 Rome by taxi